bigbio/py-pgatk/README.md

 Usage: pypgatk.py cosmic-to-proteindb [OPTIONS]

 Options:
-  -c, --config-file TEXT      Configuration file for the cosmic data pipelines -in, --input-mutation TEXT  Cosmic Mutation data file -fa, --input-genes TEXT     All Cosmic genes
+  -c, --config_file TEXT      Configuration file for the cosmic data pipelines -in, --input_mutation TEXT  Cosmic Mutation data file -fa, --input_genes TEXT     All Cosmic genes
-  -out, --output-db TEXT      Protein database including all the mutations -h, --help                  Show this message and exit.
+  -out, --output_db TEXT      Protein database including all the mutations -h, --help                  Show this message and exit.

 ```

-The file input of the tool `-in` (`--input-mutation`) is the cosmic mutation data file.
-The genes file `-fa` (`--input-genes`) contains the original CDS sequence for all genes used by the COSMIC team to annotate the mutations.
+The file input of the tool `-in` (`--input_mutation`) is the cosmic mutation data file.
+The genes file `-fa` (`--input_genes`) contains the original CDS sequence for all genes used by the COSMIC team to annotate the mutations.

-The output of the tool is a protein fasta file and will be written in the following path `-out` (--output-db)
+The output of the tool is a protein fasta file and will be written in the following path `-out` (--output_db)

-#### cBioPortal Mutations to Proitein sequences
+#### cBioPortal Mutations to Protein sequences

 The cBioPortal for Cancer Genomics provides visualization, analysis and download of large-scale cancer genomics data sets.
 All datasets can be viewed in this web page (https://www.cbioportal.org/datasets).